aiman-al-masoud/deixiscript/README.md

   than purely syntactic match.
 Imagine an event expressed in terms of basic has-sentences, but event handler expressed in higher level way.
 Tests 79,80,81

+- tell()/instantiateConcept() are currently serializing 'thing' as partial information in "has" without "as".
+Is this a problem?

 ## Problems